-Between David Cumming’s post on Costs of an Initial Startup Office, the Atlanta Business Chronicle’s article on Buckhead startup real estate (mysterious contents hidden behind the paywall), and the swarms of CRE agents wooing startups at Venture Atlanta, it’s clear to me that most commercial real estate professionals in most markets have no clue about the needs of startups.
+Between David Cumming’s post on Costs of an Initial Startup Office, the Atlanta Business Chronicle’s article on Buckhead startup real estate (mysterious contents hidden behind the paywall, at the time of writing, this article’s mysterious contents were hidden behind a paywall – apparently the best social conversations start 30 days after an article is published), and the swarms of CRE agents wooing startups at Venture Atlanta, it’s clear to me that most commercial real estate professionals in most markets have no clue about the needs of startups.

 I’m speaking primarily for startups that haven’t yet raised a sizable Series B round or attained scalable profitability.
 I know because I’ve been on the executive team of 3 prior startups where I searched for office space, and now weigh these decisions now for Badgy.

 - We WILL NOT sign a 2-5 year lease – a funded startup is betting on growth or extinction in a very short time frame.
 Most startups will vacate their initial office space in the first year, due to either growth or death.
 In growth, the remaining lease can significantly hurt the company.
 If you make the founders personally rep the lease, you harm them.
 If not, it’s your own illusion they’ll pay.
 6-12 month leases are best.
 Month to month with a 60-day kickout provision is better and helps YOU while you wait for that big-ticket 5 YEAR lessee that DOES want to spend $10/sq ft on build out.